-If you’re so inclined, you can use the information I’m about to share to create a comprehensive Koh Samui itinerary, though I fully understand if you want to leave some things to chance.
-Paradise, after all, cannot always be planned.
+If you’re so inclined, you can use the information I’m about to share to create a comprehensive Koh Samui itinerary, whether for 3 days in Koh Samui or a longer trip.
+On the other hand, fully understand if you want to leave some things to chance: Paradise cannot always be planned.

 Where to Stay in Koh Samui

 Before I get to specific things to do in Koh Samui, let’s talk about where you’re going to base yourself.
 The vast majority of travelers choose to stay in the popular beaches of Chaweng or Lamai, both on the east coast.
 Both are home to a mixture of cozy villages, big-box resorts like Banyan Tree Samui and unique, boutique properties such as The Library, whose blood-red pool has become the stuff of internet legend.

 However, if you’re not set on staying at one of the 5-star resorts in Koh Samui, there’s something to be said about staying farther out (especially if you plan to have your own wheels—I highly recommend you do so).
 The west coast of the island in general is sparsely populated and lovely, whether you stay at Viva Vacation Resort near the historical capital of Nathon, or at Avani Samui on the south coast, which is more secluded still.